open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 #.
 Start data acquisition by pressing the Play button in the Control Panel.
 The sync monitors turn orange once acquisition starts and then green as each stream becomes synchronized.

 #.
 Wait until all the orange sync monitors turn green.
-This generally happens instantaneously, however, in some cases it may take a few seconds to stabilize.
+This will happen once every stream has received at least two events on the designated sync line.

 #.
 Start recording by pressing the Record button in the Control Panel.
-Data streams with green sync control monitors will be written to disk with synchronized timestamps.
+Data streams with green sync control monitors will now be written to disk with synchronized timestamps.

 .. image:: ../_static/images/tutorials/synchronization/sync-tutorial-02.png
   :align: center